skippyr/flamerial/README.md

 # flamerial

-## About
 An 8-bits terminal dark theme with flameish colors.

 ![](preview.png)

-## Installation
+## Install
-Use these theme files to customize your apps.
-Follow their respective instructions.
+In order to install it, follow the theming instructions of your apps to use these theme files.

-## Colors
+## Palette
-These are the colors used ordered by their ANSI value:
+These are the colors used in it ordered by their ANSI value:

 ```
 #150d06